Open-Scholarship-Strategy/site/index.md

 * Thousands of individual [initiatives and organisations](https://oerworldmap.org/) already exist to help provide and promote Open Education at different levels around the world.

-* High costs associated with Open Access publishing actively discriminate against researchers from Low and Middle Income Countries (LMICs).
+* High costs associated with some Open Access publishing actively discriminate against researchers from Low and Middle Income Countries (LMICs).

-* Many popular indexing services, such as Scopus and Web of Science, or explicitly biased against journals from developing countries, or those which do not have English as the primary language ([Mongeon and Paul-Hus, 2016](https://doi.org/10.1007/s11192-015-1765-5)).
+* Many popular indexing services, such as Scopus and Web of Science, are explicitly biased against journals from developing countries, or those that do not have English as the primary language ([Mongeon and Paul-Hus, 2016](https://doi.org/10.1007/s11192-015-1765-5)).

-* To ensure that any narrative of Open Science integrates the diverse world-views, experiences, and challenges of Latin America, Asia, Africa and the Middle East, as outlined in the [Open and Collaborative Science Manifesto](https://ocsdnet.org/manifesto/open-science-manifesto/).
+* To ensure that any narrative of Open Science integrates the diverse world-views, experiences, and challenges of Latin America, Asia, Africa and the Middle East, as outlined in the [Open and Collaborative Science Manifesto](https://ocsdnet.org/manifesto/open-science-manifesto/). [***DSK: This one is not a complete sentence, like the others***]

 ### 4.2.2 Disciplinary specificities

-* As the more widely-used term Open Science contains the word Science, this can have an adverse effect of excluding researchers from the arts, humanities, engineering, mathematics, and other fields that might not be considered to be pure science.
-This problem seems mainly confined to native-English speaking researchers.
+* As the more widely-used term Open Science contains the word Science, this can have an adverse effect of excluding researchers from the arts, humanities, engineering, mathematics, and other fields that might not be considered to be  science.
+This problem seems mainly confined to native-English speaking researchers, since in many other languages, the word that is used for science (e.g., Wissenschaft in German) is more general than in English.
 Other terms such as e-Research and Digital Humanities describe similar practices across different communities.

 * Differences in attitudes towards, and rates of uptake of, different Open practices.
 For example, many Open Scientific practices are geared towards empirical and quantitative research, and therefore require different evaluation and incentive structures than other scholarly disciplines.